-Data Governance includes documenting the processes and methodologies we use to gather and aggregate data in a way that is consistent and repeatable.
+Data governance includes documenting the processes and methodologies we use to gather and aggregate data in a way that is consistent and repeatable.
 This allows us to accumulate year-over-year metrics to identify trends and long-term progress.
-For more detail on how we calculate key performance metrics, see Calculation Methodology.
+For more detail on how we calculate key performance metrics, see Calculation methodology.
 Before sustainability performance is communicated externally, it undergoes a thorough review and validation process:

-- Subject Matter Expert review and certification: Subject Matter Experts certify that data is accurate and complete and fulsome.
+- Subject matter expert review and certification: Subject matter experts certify that data is accurate and complete and fulsome.
 This occurs at multiple levels throughout the organization, from those who manage the primary data sources to executives who review at the regional and global levels.
 This approach drives consistent accountability across all sustainability goals.

-- Corporate Control review: Our Corporate Control Team reviews sustainability information to confirm that financial, sustainability, and other claims specific to PepsiCo are accurate, fulsome, and appropriately described.
+- Corporate control review: Our Corporate Control team reviews sustainability information to confirm that financial, sustainability and other claims specific to PepsiCo are accurate, fulsome and appropriately described.

-- Legal review: PepsiCo’s Corporate Legal Team and legal subject matter experts review the proposed disclosure to ensure it is accurate and appropriate.
+- Legal review: PepsiCo’s Corporate Legal team and legal subject matter experts review the proposed disclosure to ensure it is accurate and appropriate.

-In addition to our internal review process, some focus areas—including water, climate, energy, and product portfolio metrics—are reviewed and verified by external third parties annually.
+In addition to our internal review process, some focus areas—including water, climate, energy, packaging and product portfolio metrics—are reviewed and verified annually by external third-parties.
 Assurance statements are available for download on their relevant topic pages.
 For more detail on our approach to assurance, including a list of independently-verified metrics, see About our reporting.

 We regularly review and enhance our data management process to identify and implement improvements to build on the strong data governance foundation we already have in place.

-With a vast and complex performance data set, we continue to invest in technical solutions to efficiently capture, consolidate, and validate the data we use to measure and report performance against goals.
+With a vast and complex performance data set, we continue to invest in technical solutions to efficiently capture, consolidate and validate the data we use to measure and report performance against goals.
 We are streamlining and automating manual processes to improve reliability and efficiency.

 These investments, paired with our continued commitment to sound data governance, support our drive for continual improvement.
 In 2020, we began work on our data accelerator program, working to further enhance how we efficiently capture and calculate data for our key sustainability initiatives.
 In 2021, we evolved our governance framework to align with new pep+ targets and goals by documenting controls for data collection processes and centralizing validation efforts, thereby continuing to strengthen the rigor of our reporting.
 In 2022, we began the process of migrating our greenhouse gas (GHG) emissions calculation engine to a new platform for more robust processing of our data.
 In addition, we continued to work closely with our third-party manufacturers to set up processes to collect certain sustainability data efficiently, including on GHG emissions and water use.
 Going forward, we will continue to combine the work within the data accelerator with our governance processes to ensure continued reliability in our sustainability disclosures and accuracy as we work to meet our pep+ ambitions.

 We have also deployed a digitized platform enabling internal global collaboration for sustainability reporting.
-This simplifies reporting processes, delivers increased security and accessibility, and enhances our governance and certification documentation.
+This simplifies reporting processes, delivers increased security and accessibility and enhances our governance and certification documentation.

 We continue to build capability to increase confidence in data across our value chain.
-This includes extending new tracking tools and methodologies to areas previously not measured.
+This includes extending new tracking tools and methodologies to priority areas previously not measured.
 We believe this ongoing work is critical to maintaining the relevancy and reliability of our reporting processes.

-One example of how we're leveraging technology to improve our data integrity is through an automated controls framework to review, monitor, and evaluate some of our sustainability data to identify unexpected values and flag entries requiring further interrogation.
-By using technology to automate a formerly manual process, we are improving efficiency, increasing data confidence, and significantly reducing the time required to review sustainability information.
+One example of how we're leveraging technology to improve our data integrity is through an automated controls framework to review, monitor and evaluate some of our sustainability data to identify unexpected values and flag entries requiring further interrogation.
+By using technology to automate a formerly manual process, we are improving efficiency, increasing data confidence and significantly reducing the time required to review sustainability information.